maloryware/BROKENMAST/README.md

 # BROKENMAST
 BROKENMAST itself is based on security through obfuscation for the sake of simplicity, allowing for instant file-sharing without compromising agility.

-To gain access, message `maloryware` on Discord.
+To request access, message `maloryware` on Discord.